sam2829/strongest-avenger-react/README.md

 View liked posts:

-  - As a logged in user I can view the posts Ive liked so that I can revisit the posts I've liked the most.
+  - As a logged in user I can view the posts I've liked so that I can revisit the posts I've liked the most.

 View posts of followed users: